About autism. The Autism Society website. Available at:

 http://www.ebscohost.com/dynamed.
 Updated May 6, 2013.
 Accessed May 14, 2013.

 Nelson Textbook of Pediatrics.
 18th ed.
 Philadelphia: Saunders, 2007.

 Psychiatric Secrets.
 2nd ed.
 Philadelphia, PA: Hanley & Belfus, 2001.

 Neonatal encephalopathy.
 Newborn Services Clinical Guideline website.
 Available at:

 http://www.adhb.govt.nz/newborn/guidelines/Neurology/NE.htm.
 Accessed May 15, 2013.

 Parker SK, Schwartz B, Todd J, Pickering LK.
 Thimerosal-containing vaccines and autistic spectrum disorder: a critical review of published original data.

 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 1st ed.
 Philadelphia, PA: Mosby Elsevier; 2008.

-Wilson K, Mills E, et al. Association of autistic spectrum disorder and the measles, mumps, and rubella vaccine: a systematic review of current epidemiological evidence.
+Wilson K1, Mills E, Ross C, McGowan J, Jadad A. Association of autistic spectrum disorder and the measles, mumps, and rubella vaccine: a systematic review of current epidemiological evidence.